Clausius-Mossotti Relation Revisited: Media with Electric and Magnetic Response: Discussion

-The existence of two states in one medium is verified by simulations with our recently developed numerical technique, the clustering diffused-particle method~\cite{Lang_Ilia_Scott_2}.
+The generalized CMR is verified by simulations with our recently developed numerical technique, the clustering diffused-particle method~\cite{Wang2021ClusteringParticles}.
+We generate $4\times 10^{10}$ particles randomly distributed in a cube with a side length of $4.2$ wavelengths.
 We simulate the scattering of a plane wave from a large collection of particles and then extract the effective planewave-like behavior in order to find the effective macroscopic parameters of the medium.
-Here, we made use of $4\times 10^{10}$ particles randomly distributed in a cube with a side length of $4.2$ wavelengths.
-Both solutions of \reqn{epsilon_ind} and \reqn{mu_ind} agree well with numerical simulations, as shown in Fig.~\ref{fig:6curve}.
+An iterative solution of a generalized Foldy-Lax equation provides the field distribution and effective macroscopic responses of the medium: $\varepsilon$, $\mu$, and $n$~\cite[Sec.III.A]{Wang2021ClusteringParticles}.
+Both solutions of Eq.~\eqref{eq:epsilon_ind} and Eq.~\eqref{eq:mu_ind} agree well with numerical simulations, as shown in Fig.~\ref{fig:6curve}.
 As it might be expected, for the weak electric response, i.e., for small $\beta_e$, one of the branches coincides with the conventional CMR.
 This is clearly observed in Fig.~\ref{fig:6curve} for the ``--'' solution for $\beta_e\lesssim 0.3$.
 The ``+'' branch, however, yields divergent values for $|\varepsilon|$, $|\mu|$ and $|n|$ as $\beta_e\to 0$.
 Thus waves associated with this wavenumber oscillate and decay on very short length scales.
-This may explain why this second electromagnetic state of the medium has not been reported.
+This may explain why this second electromagnetic state of the medium has not been reported in weak- or non- magnetic materials.
 Both solutions should be observable when both $\beta_{\rm e}$ and $\beta_{\rm m}$ are appreciable.
-For example, $\beta_e\gtrsim 0.3$, and $\beta_{\rm m} = 0.1\beta_{\rm e}$, we find not only a discrepancy between the conventional CMR and ``--'' branch emerges, but the ``+'' branch yields finite values of $\{ \varepsilon, \mu, n\}$.
+For example, $\beta_e\gtrsim 0.3$, and $\beta_{\rm m} = 0.1\beta_{\rm e}$, we find not only a discrepancy between the conventional CMR and the ``--'' branch emerges, but the ``+'' branch yields finite values of $\{ \varepsilon, \mu, n\}$.
 It is worth noting, the ``--'' and ``+'' branches provide the same values for ${\rm Re}(\varepsilon)$ and ${\rm Re}(\mu)$ at ${\rm Re}(\beta_e)\to 1$.